EmperorCodeman/Neuro_Networks/README.md

 Use this command to get the nividia CUDA version.
 CUDA is a driver api for developers to use the gpu nvcc --version

- run these commands to install
- python -m pip install -U setuptools pip
+ Install vs studio.
+Its c++ compiler is needed run these commands to install python -m pip install -U setuptools pip
  #for cuda version 11.2 or later (x86_64) use